 In economics this view is generally attributed to Gordon Tullock and his 1971 article in The Journal of Economic Inquiry, "The Charity of the Uncharitable.".

 Tullock makes a theoretical argument based on rational decision making, but strong evidence that people actually vote their values had been provided by UCLA professor psychology and political science David Sears and his collaborators in many published scientific journal articles.
 Sears and company used multivariate analysis to examine voting.
 Their equations used both self-interest and values variables to predict how people will vote.
 The self-interest variable almost always proved to be statistically insignificant.
 It was the values that predicted voting behavior.
 So both theory and empirical tests tell us the same thing people vote their values.

 When we speak of values we count religious self-interest as a value.
 If you are benevolent because you hope to win favor with the almighty this might be self-interest but it is counted as a value.
-Self-interest is sometimes called temporal, this world, self-interest.
+Self-interest is sometimes called temporal, or this world, self-interest.

 It is hard to separate self-interest and values in monotheism.
 God is all powerful and all knowing so pleasing him is in your self-interest, but he is also all knowing and all good so doing what he wants is also the ethical course of action.